Top 10 Non-Human Identity (NHI) Security Tools of 2026

 - Platform complexity matches the broad scope: deployment and operational tuning take longer than narrower-scope competitors

-- SaaS coverage depth, while comprehensive, sometimes lags Astrix's SaaS-first specialization on specific platforms
+- SaaS coverage depth, while comprehensive, sometimes lags Astrix's former SaaS-first specialization on specific platforms

 Multi-Surface Discovery